One Tough Bastard: Reception

-The Bosworth vehicle has received mixed reviews.
-Christopher Armstead stated that one problem with the film was that 'the story they...was all over the freaking place'.
+The Bosworth vehicle has received mixed reviews, while praise was mostly given to Payne's performance.
+Christopher Armstead stated that one problem with the film was that 'the story...was all over the freaking place'.
 Nonetheless, Armstead thought that 'Jeff Kober was in his element playing a slimy, no good, back stabbing villain' and that Bruce Payne's character, Karl Savak, is one of the most 'entertaining movie villains in low budget action flick history'.
 Armstead stated that 'so awesome is Karl Savak that some lunatic has created a Facebook page in his honor'.
 Another reviewer stated that Stone Cold 'may be Brian Bosworth’s finest hour, but One Man’s Justice is a fitting encore' and that 'Bruce Payne, with his Whitesnake hair and nose ring is slimeball perfection as the villain'.
 A different reviewer described the film as a 'slice of red-blooded American Macho' and stated that it 'is the finest hour of Payne’s storied career, and he dutifully gives One Tough Bastard an energising kick to the Boz'.
 Another reviewer stated that the film contained some good performances, with 'Bosworth kicking some ass and showing some maturity in his second acting gig' but that 'when it's all said and done, it's Bruce Payne's villain that really makes the film what it is'.
 Jedadiah Leland stated that the film was 'a dumb but fun movie that’s enlivened by three actors [Bosworth, Payne and Kober] who know how to be convincingly tough on camera'.